SIZMW/sixes-wild/readme.md

   * A user can copy a user level to use for a new one or delete a user level if they do not want it anymore.
 * Logging Output:
   * File output for debugging purposes.

+Notes For Testing And Execution:
+* Currently user levels 7 and 8 (7.xml, 8.xml) are used for test cases.
+These should not be modified in any way.
+* Currently user profiles Iggy, Rihanna and Test are used for test cases.
+These should not be modified in any way.
+* When starting the game, the Default profile is automatically loaded if it exists on disk.
+If not, it is created and saved when the game exits.
+You may delete the 'DefaultProfile' to test unlocking levels sequentially, but it will be recreated if another user profile is not explicitly made or loaded.